- An HSA is an employee-owned, employee-funded savings account that employees can use to cover eligible healthcare expenses.

 If your company has a qualifying HDHP as a health insurance option, it is usually wise to offer an HSA alongside it.
 Although some companies offer HDHPs as their only group health plan option, most employers give employees a choice between a qualifying HDHP (with an HSA) and a non-HDHP.
 This lets employees choose a medical plan and savings account that works best for them.

 Additionally, offering a qualifying HDHP with an HSA option can lower your overall costs of providing healthcare benefits to your workforce.
-An HDHP can be considered a consumer-driven healthcare option; it encourages employees to become more thoughtful in their healthcare decisions, since they are responsible for a larger portion of their costs by having to meet higher deductibles.
+An HDHP can be considered a consumer-driven healthcare option.
+It encourages employees to become more thoughtful in their healthcare decisions since they are responsible for a larger portion of their costs by having to meet higher deductibles.

-Key takeaway: If you have an HSA-qualifying HDHP as a group health insurance option, offer an HSA so employees can cover medical expenses and premiums with generally untaxed income.
+If you have an HSA-qualifying HDHP as a group health insurance option, offer an HSA so employees can cover medical expenses and premiums with generally untaxed income.

 Are employers required to contribute to an HSA?